 How to Become a Digital Imaging Technician

-The most common source of employment for digital video technicians is usually in television broadcasting or the motion picture industry.
+The typical source of employment for digital imaging technicians is generally in television broadcasting or the motion picture industry.
 Digital imaging technicians must understand digital video cameras, troubleshoot camera malfunctions, and perform on-site image manipulation or color correction.
 In addition to the technical side of image manipulation, digital image technicians should also have an understanding of the history of filmmaking and photography, visual arts and color theory.

 The skills and knowledge required of a digital video technician can also be applied to other careers, such as in digital image archiving or in a pre-press position.
 Digital image archiving or digital curating would require post-secondary education in a master's program; classes could include technical instruction on digital preservation and archiving on the Internet, as well as art history and library sciences.

 With their professional experience using creative and image-manipulating software, digital image technicians who desire to work in the publishing industry can find work as prepress workers or digital proofers.
 Working with still images as opposed to motion pictures, digital proofers communicate with a client to ensure a high-quality image, manipulate printer settings and sample proofs to achieve their specifications.

 Related to How to Become a Digital Imaging Technician

 Imaging technicians are also known as diagnostic imaging technicians or magnetic resonance imaging (MRI) technicians.
 These...

 Research the requirements to become a medical imaging technician.
 Learn about the job duties and read the step-by-step process...

 MRI technicians operate a magnetic resonance imaging (MRI) machine, which uses magnetic fields to create images of organs and...